 Like I have said earlier, I keep experimenting and trying new behaviors, tools, and strategies that I learn, thus tweaking my morning routine letting it evolve over time.
 I would suggest you be open-minded and always willing to experiment as well, and try new things that you think may help you enhance your interior empires, make you more creative and productive, and get you closer to the expression of your genius.

 If you feel inspired and would like to start your own morning routine, just go for it, no need to wait!
 As the popular Chinese proverb goes, “The best time to plant a tree was 20 years ago.
 The second best time is now.”
 It’s the best decision you’ll ever make both for your personal and professional life.
-Good luck and be safe!
+Good luck!